YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 Alacritty, which is our baseline, did not change from F39 to F40, as expected.

 But look at the massive improvement on all of the VTE terminals!
-They went from *quite bad* to pretty much on par with Alacritty, even the GTK&nbsp;3 GNOME Terminal is very close.
+They went from *quite bad* to pretty much on par with Alacritty, even the GTK 3 GNOME Terminal is very close.

-The main change that caused this much improvement is likely [this one by Christian](https://gitlab.gnome.org/GNOME/vte/-/commit/c17d9c6b4571be0ab55c3818d9125233553bb7ee) that moves away from a 40&nbsp;Hz VTE repaint timer to drawing every frame, synchronized with the monitor, as any self-respecting GTK widget should do.
+The main change that caused this much improvement is likely [this one by Christian](https://gitlab.gnome.org/GNOME/vte/-/commit/c17d9c6b4571be0ab55c3818d9125233553bb7ee) that moves away from a 40 Hz VTE repaint timer to drawing every frame, synchronized with the monitor, as any self-respecting GTK widget should do.

-Console has a few outliers which are *maybe* caused by its process tracking, but those are nothing new (they may be looked into for GNOME&nbsp;47).
+Console has a few outliers which are *maybe* caused by its process tracking, but those are nothing new (they may be looked into for GNOME 47).

 For the next test, I constructed a more realistic case.
 I took [a snapshot of my neovim setup](https://github.com/YaLTeR/dotfiles/tree/d3976398058f2f5b6eee57c7e656ee8e7f098ac5/common/.config/_nvim_latency) and opened the README from [Ptyxis].